muratk3n/thirdwave/en/tweets/2020/week8b.md

 "@StephanParlow

 The recyclability of Ballard fuel cells is really impressive.
-This should be shown to the next Tesla fanboy who starts with "but the efficiency!"
+This should be shown to the next Tesla fanboy who starts with 'but the efficiency!'.
 Fuel cells as a component of a renewable energy system are unbeatable in terms of sustainability"

 *2020-2-20 19:8:27*